Biggest fuck up?

-Oh it’s got to be LinkedIn sheep.
+Oh, it’s got to be LinkedIn sheep.

-I’m talking about this ever-growing thrall of idiots comprised mainly of dime a dozen salespeople, tech support/IT people and all these motivational life wellbeing gurus or whatever they call themselves, blindly liking/posting pseudo-motivational pictures of absolute nonsense (my favorite is that bloody wolf pack one).
+I’m talking about this ever-growing thrall of idiots comprised mainly of dime-a-dozen salespeople, tech support/IT people and all these motivational life wellbeing gurus or whatever they call themselves, blindly liking/posting pseudo-motivational pictures of absolute nonsense (my favourite is that bloody wolf pack one).

 Motivational speakers/energisers/gurus who pop up daily with their empty unrealistic quotes about how to be the best you can be with the application of their book and some positive energy!
-I want to praise people like Mike Winnet (The Uk’s #1 De-Motivational Speaker) who still provide a small corner of LinkedIn where satire and logic prevail as well as exposing some of these so-called “Influencers” like Oleg Vishnepolsky and Bridgett Hyacinth.
+I want to praise people like Mike Winnet (The Uk’s #1 De-Motivational Speaker), who still provide a small corner of LinkedIn where satire and logic prevail, as well as exposing some of these so-called “Influencers” like Oleg Vishnepolsky and Bridgett Hyacinth.

-You sit there waiting, days become weeks and weeks become months and your belief that something is going to happen diminishes over time.
-This became a bit of a cycle for me a number of years ago and it just becomes worse, it affects your work, you begin to feel that every promise is an empty promise and you become more and more negative.
+You sit there waiting, days become weeks, and weeks become months, and your belief that something is going to happen diminishes over time.
+This became a bit of a cycle for me a number of years ago, and it just becomes worse, it affects your work, you begin to feel that every promise is an empty promise, and you become more and more negative.

 I solved this by being a pain in the arse.
-You chase and you hound and you follow up and you hassle.
+You chase, and you hound, and you follow up and you hassle.
 Make the people stick to their promises or admit they led you up the path.
 This gives you a measure of the person you’re working with and helps you determine whether the person you work for is actually worth your time and effort.